MilKris666/DCS-AV-8B-UFC-and-ODU/README.md

 Here is my Arduino code for the DCS AV-8B UFC.
 The code is still a work in progress, and the font is not final.
 Once everything is finished, I will, of course, publish all files for 3D printing, the Arduino code, and a detailed build guide.

-The code displays the UFC Scratchpad data on an SSD1322 OLED, while the two UFC Comm Preset Displays are shown on two SSD1306 OLED screens.
+The code displays the UFC Scratchpad data on a SSD1322 OLED, while the two UFC Comm Preset Displays are shown on two SSD1306 OLED screens.
 Additionally, it makes the Master Caution and Master Warning LEDs blink accordingly.